eupnea-project/eupnea-project.github.io/docs/extra/troubleshoot.md

 title: Troubleshooting
 ---

-**DISCLAIMER: IF YOU GET AN ERROR/DO NOT GET A SUCCESS MESSAGE WHILE RUNNING ANYTHING FROM THE EUPNEA PROJECT, PLEASE REPORT IT ON GITHUB/DISCORD/REVOLT.**
+**DISCLAIMER: IF YOU GET AN ERROR/DO NOT GET A SUCCESS MESSAGE WHILE RUNNING ANY SCRIPT FROM THE EUPNEA PROJECT, PLEASE REPORT IT ON GITHUB/DISCORD/REVOLT.**

 ## Depthboot won't boot for the first time